 My second and third books grew out of these urban experiences.
 After our sojourn in Boston, my wife and I moved back to my hometown of Seattle.
 The Seattle Street-Smart Naturalist: Field Notes from the City is a collection of essays looking at nature in what many consider our most unnatural places, the urban environment.
 I followed this with Stories in Stone: Travels Through Urban Geology, which weaves together the natural and cultural history of building stone from around the country.

 In 2012, I turned my attention to another overlooked aspect of the geologic world: cairns.
 At first glance these piles of stone may seem lacking in story but a deeper examination reveals a wealth of connections to geology, ecology, and human history.
 They are a way to connect to a landscape.
 They are means to communicate to others.
 For thousands of years, cairns have been an essential guide to travelers, explorers, and wanderers.
 They are the silent messengers of the trail.

 Three years later, in September 2015, the University of Washington Press published Too High and Too Steep: Reshaping Seattle’s Topography.
 In it, I look at the major engineering projects in early Seattle from filling the tideflats of the Duwamish River to building the Lake Washington Ship Canal and Hiram M. Chittenden Locks to razing Denny Hill.

-Next up are two more Seattle-based books.
-The first to appear, in March 2017, will focus on walking the city with 17 tours around Seattle.
-Seattle Walks: Discovering History and Nature in the City weaves together human and natural history.
-And then in June, HistoryLink.org will publish Waterway: The Story of Seattle Locks and Ship Canal.
-It is coming out to commemorate the centennial of the opening of the locks on July 4, 1917.
+In March 2017, I wove together a bunch of my urban histories to write a guide book on walking in Seattle.
+Seattle Walks: Discovering History and Nature in the City contains 17 walks.
+In June 2017, HistoryLink.org published Waterway: The Story of Seattle Locks and Ship Canal, which was timed to commemorate the centennial of the opening of the locks on July 4, 1917.